19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Scrolls.md

 The vast majority of scrolls you will find adventuring will be from the [Intelligence Discipline](../The%20Spellcasting%20Disciplines/Intelligence%20Discipline.md) as it is the most ancient, popular, and versatile discipline of spellcasting.

-> *If the GM does not have an idea the discipline of the scribe of a scroll based on the circumstances, they can determine it randomly.*
+ *If the GM cannot determine discipline of the scribe of a scroll based on the circumstances, they can determine it randomly.
+Roll a d100: 90 or less is intelligence, 91-99 is wisdom, 100 is charisma.*
->
-> *Roll a d100: 90 or less is intelligence, 91-99 is wisdom, 100 is charisma*